 He, however, expressed his ignorance about the budget proposed by the institute and the sum allocated by the government for the fiscal year 2012-13.

-Special Assistant to Chief Minister on Health Khwaja Salman Rafique did not attend his cell phone while health special secretary Dawood Bareach said he would be able to comment on the issue after consulting the officials concerned during
+Special Assistant to Chief Minister on Health Khwaja Salman Rafique did not attend his cell phone while health special secretary Dawood Bareach said he would be able to comment on the issue after consulting the officials concerned during office timings.

 By Our Staff Reporter